-Flooding in RLA #17 has generally been caused by rainfall that exceeds the capacity of the existing storm sewer system, which is designed to carry lower frequency storms-generally less than the 50-year event.
+Flooding in RLA #45 has generally been caused by rainfall that exceeds the capacity of the existing storm sewer system, which is designed to carry lower frequency storms-generally less than the 50-year event.
 When larger storms occur, the sewers overflow and excess runoff finds its way overland, generally following the original creek bed and collecting in valleys and low spots.
+In places where the creek bed runs along back property lines, overland flow has often been hampered by privacy fences.
+South of 31st St. the elevation of the 100-year flood is between 719.5 and 723.3 feet.
+There are five properties in the RLA, all of them duplexes and duplex condominiums, that have their first-finished-floor elevations at between 0.37 to 0.80 feet below the level of the 100-year flood.